panoply/syncify/readme.md

 |`--target=[target_name]` | Explicitly select theme target
 |`--filter=[filename]` | Only transfer files matching specified filter

+> You can use direct commands, eg: `yarn sync upload layout/theme.liquid` would upload the `theme.liquid` file.

 ## Options

-If you're initializing within a script you have a couple of additional options opposed to running the sync via the command line.
+When initializing via a node script you have a couple of additional options opposed to running sync from the CLI.
+In most cases running the command `watch` will suffice but for those who may want to manipulate files in transit or for additional control the API ships with the following:

 | Option | Type | Default|
 |--------|------|--------|